 Inequality of opportunity is the biggest social problem that is hurting most children in the developing world.
-Inequality of opportunity happens not just because of poverty, caste, religion and culture of poverty are also to be blamed.
-We cannot have equality of opportunity without equality of condition.
+Inequality of opportunity happens because of poverty, caste, religion and culture of poverty and we cannot have equality of opportunity without equality of condition.
 Inequality of condition, like soft discrimination, hurts a child throughout a child's life.
 Research has also shown how high and rising income inequality drives an inequality of opportunity for subsequent generations.
 Equality of opportunity is, of course, quite consistent with inequality of condition.
+Stratification is the condition of being stratified.
+Social Inequality is found in virtually all social processes.

 But is not the same as two runners given an even start, and equally good tracks.
 Inequality of condition does not necessarily equal inequality of opportunity.
 Distinctions between inequality of opportunity and inequality of outcomes do not hold water in practice, and we are likely to greatly underestimate inequality of opportunity.
 It is quite difficult to measure inequality of opportunity.